Michael-F-Ellis/ElephantSoup/README.md

 Then take another shot at it.  *Lather, rinse, repeat.*

+[^1]: *Brown, Peter C. Make It Stick : the Science of Successful Learning.
+Cambridge, Massachusetts :The Belknap Press of Harvard University Press, 2014.*

 ## Anti-Philosophy
-SimpleRecorder is not a DAW.
+SimpleRecorder is not a DAW or a looper.
 It doesn't even support saving your audio as a file.
 There's no metronome, equalizer, tuner, waveform display, practice log, overdubbing, multi-tracking, FX, ... or anything except a distraction-free way to record and listen to short segments of your playing and singing.

 DAW's are great for producing and sound engineering, but I find I get sidetracked playing with settings and features when what I really need to be doing is getting a piece into my voice and fingers so I can perform it live.